 Here’s how it looks like after blending it.

-I had to use a fine strainer to remove the excess pulp and here’s how it looks like – a bit frothy but most of the pulp was removed, not bad for the first time juicing without a juicer.
+I had to use a strainer to remove excess pulp and here’s how it looks like.
+It’s frothy with lots of bubbles but it’s nearly pulp free, not bad for juicing for the first time without a juicer.

 - 1 – Fuji Apple